 The case serves as a grave indicator of weaknesses across three vital pillars of India’s financial system:

-The allegation that hundreds of fraudulent companies are operating suggests a potential failure in the initial Know Your Customer (KYC) and verification process at the time of company incorporation.
-If fraudulent entities can be so easily established to perpetrate fraud using stolen identity information (like a PAN), the entire system for corporate registration needs immediate and rigorous auditing.
-The RoC’s role must move beyond registration to a proactive stance against corporate shell entities.
+The allegation that hundreds of fraudulent companies are operating suggests that the initial Know Your Customer (KYC) and verification process during company incorporation has failed.
+Fraudsters can easily establish entities to perpetrate fraud using stolen identity information, such as a PAN.
+We need to conduct immediate and rigorous auditing of the entire corporate registration system.
+The RoC must take on a proactive role.
+It should move beyond mere registration to combat corporate shell entities effectively.

 The reluctance of the Income Tax Department to share crucial banking information with the police is a critical roadblock.
 Complex financial crimes require seamless data flow and joint task forces between the ITD, the Police, the SFIO, and the Ministry of Corporate Affairs.
 The current fragmented approach allows criminals to exploit the gap between jurisdictions.